codio-content/cs-intro-python-operators/.guides/content/Navigating-the-File-System-8fe7.md

 ## Locating Student Files

-In this unit, you will see a directory tree on the left.
-Inside `student_folder` are two more folders, `csv` and `text`.
-You will need to know how to access these folders and subfolders with Python code.
-The location of a file is called its path.
-You will be working with text files first.
-So the path for all of these activities is the `text` folder, which inside another folder called `student_folder`.
-Inside `text` is a file called `practice1.txt`.
-This is the file you want to access.
+This unit is all about working with files on a computer.
+The firs step is to open the desired file.
+That means navigating the file system to find the file in question.
+The open command requires the location (path) of the file and the filename.
+The file is called `practice1.txt`.
+It is located in the `text` folder, which is inside the folder called `student_folder`.  **This makes the path `student_folder/text/`.**

 ![File Path](.guides/images/file-path.png)

-The path is `students_folder/text`.
-You will need to import the `os` module to use a path.
-This allows Python to interact with the operating system.
-Also, declare a variable `path` and assign it the string value of the path.
-Python requires a variable that represents the opened text file.
-Declare the variable `output_file`.
-Assign it the value of `practice1.txt`.
-Python needs the name and path of the file to open.
-This is where the `os` module comes in; `os.path.join(path, "practice1.txt)` is the command that joins `student_folder/text` and `practice1.txt` together.
-Now that you have the path and file name, you can open the file with the `open` command.
-The `open` command has three different modes: read, write, and append.
-Open the file in write mode.
+Importing the `os` Python module allows Python to interact with the operating system. `os` can also join the file path and filename together, allowing you to open the file.

 ![Open File](.guides/images/open-file.png)

+There are three different modes when opening a file: read, write, and append.

+<details><summary>**Modes**</summary>The three different modes will be covered of the course of this unit.
+Use `"w"` to indicate the write mode, `"a"` to indicate the append mode, and `"r"` to indicate the read mode.</details>

+Use the write mode.
+You most close files after you have finished working with them.

 ```python
 import os